1. What's special about CHBE at Montana State University?

 29 credits of elective courses are required for both the ChE and the BioE programs.
 The elective requirements include:

-• 18 credits of University Seminar (US), writing (W), humanities (H), social science (S), diversity (D), and arts (A) classes as part of the combined university and COE core requirements*;
+• 18 credits of University Seminar (US), writing (W), humanities (H), social science (S), diversity (D), and arts (IA or RA) classes as part of the combined university and COE core requirements*;

 *NOTE that ChE and BioE students automatically fulfill the Quantitative (Q), Research (R), Contemporary Issues in Science (CS), and the Natural Science Inquiry (IN) university Core requirements simply by taking the required courses for the major.